 DO thank the gentleman who looks official but may not be (this is Italy after all) who fishes out a yuan to give to your little son to throw in the Trevi fountain.
 There is goodness, even in areas choked with visitors, cameras, and schlock.

 DO skip Piazza Navona if you can, at least by day, during tourist season.
-Unless you want to see stands of art.
+Unless you want to see stands of art for tourists.
 There is a lot of that.
 The whole piazza is so full, you won't really be able to enjoy those splashing fountains.

 DO put on a short sleeve shirt under your long-sleeve shirt.
 Your mom was right about layers.
 Eighty degrees in Rome is actually quite warm, particularly with all the walking, and your party will be eyeing those among you who had the forethought to wear an undershirt.